CliveC99/p1-castlerea/README.md

   - At an earlier stage I has some warnings in my HTML code so I changed my code and now there is no warnings.
   - Below are the results from the W3S HTML Checker and W3S CSS Checker for the Home Page and CSS file.
   - Click [here](https://docs.google.com/presentation/d/e/2PACX-1vQ0a-ZCTEiXSscfr_bdLNjhrnRhhB35KDXq66tUZVB19cmyp5YKrqsZd3_VDM4ZPw05H9cdgavR4WJp/pub?start=true&loop=false&delayms=5000) to see the other validation results.
+(Google Slides)

   ![HTML Validation for the Home Page](https://res.cloudinary.com/dp9lxtk3y/image/upload/v1674722865/Website%20Images/README%20-%20Images/home-validation_uucrpw.png)
   ![CSS Validation for the CSS file](https://res.cloudinary.com/dp9lxtk3y/image/upload/v1674722870/Website%20Images/README%20-%20Images/css-validation_dy8ukh.png)

-)

-  - All tests came back with no errors.

   # LightHouse Testing
   - Below are the results for the Home Page Lighthouse tests for mobile and desktop.